How Many Fire Extinguishers Are Needed For A Commercial Building?

 In order to make sure you have the proper type of fire extinguisher and the correct number of fire extinguishers in your commercial building or restaurant, always have a fire protection company come out to inspect the building.

-For more information on fire protection and fire extinguisher use in New Jersey, Philadelphia, or Delaware, call Confires today!Category: Fire Extinguishers
+For more information on fire protection and fire extinguisher use in New Jersey, Eastern Pennsylvania, or Northern Delaware, call Confires today!Category: Fire Extinguishers